 and group works.
 Following an independent study of anatomy, biomechanics, and physics, he has been able to build a pedagogical approach that has made him a sought after

-he continues to edit with the help of the Axis Syllabus International Research Network.
-Founded in 2009, the ASIRN is a rapidly expanding group of experts
+continues to edit with the help of the Axis Syllabus Research Meshwork.
+Founded in 2009, the ASRM is a rapidly expanding group of

-from many related fields in the human movement and education sciences.
-Recently, his work on the AS has been focused on the provision of an online "university" for the study
+experts from many related fields in the human movement and education sciences.
+Recently, his work on the AS has been focused on the provision of an online "university" for the